 Since the days when I was working to pay off my $86,000 mortgage in two years, I’ve used multiple bank accounts to stay focused on my goals and maximize my savings rate.

-Use multiple bank accounts to save more money in 2018
+Use multiple bank accounts to save more money

 I drew this picture to illustrate the four bank account system that I implemented during my mortgage payoff: